wheelo/wheelo/README.md

 ## 📬 Get in Touch

-Looking for a band partnership or collaborator or remote teammate:
+Looking for a collaborator or remote teammate:
 Reach me via email: **dongmenwuhen@gmail.com** or **wheelo@163.com**

 Thanks for stopping by! 🌟